hashi0203/image-captioning/README.md

 		```bash
 		python3 main.py 'train'
 		```
 		Ref.
 It took 6.5 hours to complete with the default parameters by 4 GPUs in NVIDIA TESLA P100(Pascal).
+		Ref.
+Final loss was 1.9155 in this case.

 	5. Model files are save in image-captioning/model if you didn't edit config.py.